LYNC-WORLD/LYNC-Unity-Movement-SDK/README.md

 # LYNC-Unity-Movement-SDK
 LYNC Unity Movement SDK is a no-code Modular Unity SDK supporting PC (MacOS and Windows) and Mobile (Android and iOS) on [Aptos Move (M2)](https://movementlabs.xyz/).

-Platform Supported: PC (Windows and MacOs) and Mobile (Android and iOS) Network Supported: Movement Testnet and Devnet
+Platform Supported: PC (Windows and MacOs), Mobile (Android and iOS) and WebGL Network Supported: Movement Testnet and Devnet

 This release includes the following: